 Moreover, customers often order again if they can get what they want.
 Meeting demand is an important part of e-commerce and encourages shoppers to be loyal to a particular shop or brand.
 There are other great ways of doing this, like using our app EasyGift to create Shopify store promotions.
 However, it’s no good doing this if you don’t manage your inventory to meet demand!

-What Are The Difficulties With InventoryManagement?
+What Are The Difficulties With Stock Management?

-Any e-commerce shop owner has faced difficulties with their inventory management.
+Any e-commerce shop owner has faced difficulties with their stock inventory management.
 One of the most common is changes in demand, especially if you sell seasonal products.
-After all, not many people buy beach clothes inDecember, or Christmas decorations in July!
-As demand fluctuates, so does your need for stock, making it tricky to control what you’re ordering in and sending out.
+After all, not many people buy beach clothes in December, or Christmas decorations in July!
+When demand changes, your stock needs to change too, making it difficult to manage what you order and send.

-Another difficulty might be having a disorganized warehouse.
-You can organize your warehouse with bin locations, however, you need to manage what is in those locations too.
 Poor organization can have knock-on effects.
 You might have trouble counting your stock, or checking what you have sold.
 This can be time-consuming at best, and costly at worst.

 Finally, if you are not tracking your stock well, you might end up with phantom inventory.
 This, in simple terms, is when what is on your shopfront has inconsistencies with what is in your warehouse.
 Aside from being costly, this can lead to customers being unable to receive products they’ve purchased.
 It can then have a negative domino effect on your profits.